eedugon/jmx-exporter-dockerized/README.md

   * CHECK_INIT_INTERVAL -- interval between attempts

 Supported modules in current version (only one can be selected):
-  * default
+  * default (this will translate all mbeans to metrics)
   * kafka-0-2-8

 ## Default Settings

-If no environment variables or volumes are provided to the image, the exporter will have the following behavior:
+If no environment variables or volumes are provided to the image, the exporter will have the following default behavior:

   * HTTP listening port: 9072
   * Remote JVM to connect to: localhost: 7072
 	* Rules to apply: default (which means a simple pattern: ".\*" )
 	* Local jmxremote port: 7071 (in case someone wants to check this JVM)
-  * CHECK_INIT module will be enabled by default.
+  * CHECK_INIT module will be disabled by default.

 ## Building docker image